eclipse-theia/theia-website/src/docs/user_ai.md

 ### Google AI

-**Note: The Google AI provider is currently in beta state.
-We welcome feedback and contributions to help stabilize this integration.**

-To enable Google AI models in the Theia IDE, create an API key in your Google AI account (https://aistudio.google.com/) and enter it in the Theia IDE settings under AI-features => Google AI.
+To enable Google AI models in the Theia IDE, create an API key in your Google AI account (<https://aistudio.google.com/>) and enter it in the Theia IDE settings under AI-features => Google AI.

 **Please note:** The Google AI API key will be stored in clear text.
 Use the environment variable `GOOGLE_API_KEY` to set the key securely.